hashgraph/hedera-cli/README.md

 **5. Set Network**

 When first using the network, the CLI tool will use the `testnet` network.
-You can switch to the `mainnet` (or `previewnet`) network using the following command:
+You can switch to the `mainnet` or other networks like `previewnet` or `localnet` using the following command:

 ```sh
 node dist/hedera-cli.js network use mainnet